dkjroot/iris-llm/examples/README.md

 - A few of the scripts use sound samples to give feedback on the state of the script - I found this very useful when I have no screen (when I'm walking around the house chatting to my computer using the teleconferencing puck).
 I used samples from https://www.trekcore.com/audio/.
 For the 'working' sound, I took one of the long "beep sequences", stretched it out and quieted it down using Audacity so that it's a low digital burble just to give the user the cue that the system is working on something and it can't receive new input right now.
 - If you're new to all this, I recommend running and understanding each of the experiments in turn because they build on each other until we have a complete working system - that way if there's a little trouble with one of the parts you can fix it in isolation rather than just trying to run the full script and getting stuck when something doesn't work.
 Also you will then have the knowledge you need to replace my preferred STT / TTS / LLM choice with your own preference in the larger scripts, because you'll know how to use each of them.
+- My bluetooth device has a tendency to connect for music only - if you see a repeated exception in the listening phase, that might be the problem.
+I have to disconnect and re-pair it to make it act as a microphone again.
+"Exception 'NoneType' object has no attribute 'close'" in a tight loop probably means the script can't see your microphone.

 # The scripts